RoboMaster/RoboRTS-Firmware/doc/en/readme.md

 3.In gimbal control logic, consider that testing virsual recognize armor may need shoot bullet, we allowed single shoot mode under full-auto mode, but if you forget to return the rod to the middle. it will cause the robot change from full-auto mode to manual mode and start continuous shoot mode.
 As a result, **after you shoot a bullet under full-auto mode, please return the left rod to the middle**

-4.International development board type A have a jumper cap. it used to short on board 4-pin serial port R and G (only the board on chassis need short R and G). the firmware check if the signal of R is low to decide it on the chassis or gimbal. if you cannot control the robot and no-sound-and-light alert, please check if the jumper cap is loose.
+4.International development board type C have a jumper cap.
+The firmware check if the signal of pin is low to decide it on the chassis or gimbal. if you cannot control the robot and no-sound-and-light alert, please check if the jumper cap is loose.

 ### Gimbal calibration method
-Underlying code integrated with gimbal automatic calibration function. it first uses IMU to calibrate pitch, making gimbal stays at water level.
-This process spends 20 to 30 seconds.
-Then Yaw calculate the mid-value after turns left until reach the left limit and turns right until reach the right limit.
+Underlying code integrated with gimbal and gyro automatic calibration function.
+You can press the user key to trigger.
+First, gyro will be calibrated and LED is white.
+Pitch calculate the mid-value after turns  up until reach the up limit and turns down until reach the down limit.Then Yaw calculate the mid-value after turns left until reach the left limit and turns right until reach the right limit.

 Triggering Condition:
 1. Development board first time flashed program or parameter area is emptied
 2. press the on-board white button to trigger
-3. Host send a protocol signal to trigger

 Notice：when you calibrate, you must put the chassis on a horizontal ground.
-Pitch may not able to reach the position in the range of error during calibration.
-That's because the load on gimbal is too heavy. you can manually move upward the gimbal in this case, to accelerate the calibration.

 ### Module Offline Instruction
 When a certain module of the vehicle is offline, it can determine which module has a problem according to the different state of the buzzer of the development board.
 And perform error positioning.